 Students are expected to maintain at least a 2.0 cumulative GPA and are expected to earn a minimum GPA of 2.0 each semester they are enrolled.
-Warner Pacific College issued scholarships may have a higher cumulative and semester GPA requirement in order to maintain Satisfactory Academic Progress.

 The GPA is computed by multiplying the credit hours by the quality points for each letter grade received (see page 39); the quality points for all courses recorded are totaled and the number is divided by the total number of letter grade credits.
 For courses retaken by the student, all grades remain on the transcript, but only the highest grade is included in the GPA calculation.
 Financial aid can be applied toward successfully-completed courses retaken to raise the student's grade one time only.